Voice Input

 | Commit paragraph / submit | Enter |

 The Cmd+Shift+V shortcut is context-sensitive in agent input bars: it toggles voice when the bar is unfocused, and pastes clipboard content as plain text when it has focus.
-Notes panels don't intercept the shortcut, so it always toggles voice when a Notes panel is focused.
+Escape cancels an active recording, keeping the text dictated so far, and also cancels the wait-before-submit flow.
 See Keyboard Shortcuts for the full reference.

 Troubleshooting